 2.2 The University grants You a fee-free licence to use Internship IP for the purpose of Your assessable work necessary to satisfy the [Course/Project] requirements specified in Part B.

 2.3 You grant the University an irrevocable fee-free licence to use Your assessable work for internal business use and research.

+2.4 The University will ensure that Your contribution is acknowledged in any publications relating to the results of the Internship.

 3. Acknowledgement